 At that time (February 2012), air strikes in Somalia were just being mooted, but a year later they were a reality – though not one the US was admitting to publicly (January 2013 Update: US covert actions in Pakistan, Yemen and Somalia).
 Five years on, and the same policy of air strikes which Albin-Lackey accuses of ‘breeding the very extremism’ it is supposed to be stamping out is still going strong.

 Am I reassured by new American guidelines, stating that ‘before any strike is taken, there must be near-certainty that no civilians will be killed or injured’ (Obama’s Speech on Drone Policy)?
 Not particularly.
-Within a week of Obama making that speech, reports are coming in that US air strikes have killed and wounded civilians in Afghanistan (Six Afghan civilians killed, 12 injured in US-led air strike).
+Within a week of Obama making that speech, reports are coming in that US air strikes have killed and wounded civilians in Afghanistan.
 Whether true or not, reports like this on Islamic news channels have verisimilitude, and will continue to radicalize populations against the US.

 As I said in my post on torture, the real issue is not the questionable legality of such action, nor whether it is or is not effective.
 The real issue is that by adopting methods like these the US and its allies lose the moral high ground.
 The only way the ‘civilized’ world is going to achieve anything worth achieving is by making it clear that is civilized, and that, however brutal and despicable the methods of others are, it will consistently and guaranteeably rise above such methods.
 Otherwise, what’s the point?